This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Compare this to the way a column-oriented store might serialize the same data, as shown in

-In this format, all the values in a single column are laid out sequentially, with the column values as keys (e.g.,
+In this format, all the values in a single column are laid out sequentially, with the contents of a column as keys

 Because this query uses SELECT *, it will need to read every column for any matching rows.
 With the row-oriented